Michele Morrone could make his Bollywood debut with Karan Johar: Exclusive! | Hindi movie news | ExBulletin

 Michele Morrone could make his Bollywood debut with Karan Johar: Exclusive! | Hindi movie news

 If all goes according to plan, Indian Morrone fans might just see him in action in a Desi movie.
-After the release of “365 Days” the tall, dark Italian was all everyone was talking about except his scorching act in the movie that made erotica fans forget “50 Shades of Gray”.
+After the release of “365 Days” the tall and dark Italian was all everyone was talking about except his scorching act in the movie which made fans of erotica forget.
+“50 shades of Gray‘.
 With his bad boy charms and swoon-worthy look, the actor and singer had everyone curious if he would ever consider a Bollywood movie.
 Much to everyone’s surprise, Morrone has admitted in several interviews that he is open to working in a Bollywood film, but that he would only be willing to do so if a “beautiful” script presented itself.

+“365 days” which made headlines throughout 2020, Michele played gangster Massimo Torricelli and Anna Maria Sieklucka playing the role of his sweetheart, Laura Biel.
+Although mired in controversy over his plot involving a woman being held captive, it was recently announced that a trilogy was in the works.

-Besides the film, Michele and Simone made headlines last week when fans misinterpreted their innocent selfie as an “exit” message.
+Michele and Simone made headlines last week when fans misinterpreted their innocent selfie as a “coming out” post.
 “I’m a liar,” Morrone captioned the post that left fans puzzled.
 Many have taken the liberty of assuming he was candid about his sexuality.
 However, the father of two then set the record straight and said, “Guys, this was just a picture.
 Nothing more.
 And by the way, I’m a huge supporter of the community.
-LGBT.
-But I was just talking about a normal picture.
-I didn’t.
-Come out (as gay).
+LGBT But I was just talking about a normal image.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online